Pennsylvania Route 290

-Pennsylvania Route 290 (designated by the Pennsylvania Department of Transportation as SR 290) is a 9.17 mi state highway located in the environs of Erie, Pennsylvania.
+Pennsylvania Route 290 (PA 290, designated by the Pennsylvania Department of Transportation as SR 290) is a 9.17 mi state highway located in the environs of Erie, Pennsylvania.
 The western terminus of the route is at Interstate 79 and Pennsylvania Route 5 in the neighborhood of Dock Junction.
 The eastern terminus is at Interstate 90 and Pennsylvania Route 430 southeast of downtown in Harborcreek Township.

 Route description

 PA 290 officially begins at I-79 exit 183, less than a quarter of a mile from where I-79 terminates at the Bayfront Parkway.
 After exiting the off-ramps, PA 290 embarks on a concurrency with PA 5 eastward through downtown Erie on 12th Street, passing south of Louis J. Tullio Arena and UPMC Park in the heart of downtown.
 At the Bayfront Connector, an extension of the Bayfront Parkway that opened on June 17, 2005, PA 290 breaks from PA 5 and turns to the east onto the Connector.

 As part of the Bayfront Connector, PA 290 interchanges with U.S. Route 20 a mile from PA 5 prior to following the Connector out of the city.
 Roughly a mile northwest of I-90, the Connector passes north of Penn State Behrend and merges into PA 430, creating a concurrency between PA 290 and PA 430.
 The two routes remain conjoined to I-90 exit 32, where PA 290 terminates on the southeast side of the interchange.